x6zeng/resume/index.md

 ### Illuminera | Shanghai, China
 **Business Intelligence Intern**
 April 2021 – October 2021
+- Built a timely monitoring system on Quick Bi to achieve early warning, operational review, and user growth tracking.
+- Formalized customized mobile reports to help the customers familiarize with the latest marketing trends.
+- Optimized the user classifying system using fraud detection algorithms, enhanced operational efficiency, and raised the data quality

 ### WuXi App.
 Tec | Shanghai, China
 **Data Service Intern**
 July 2020 – March 2021
+- Processed data-cleaning and standardization on database including Oracle, MySQL, SQL Server through SQLAlchemy.
+- Created monitoring applications (100+ pages) using Oracle APEX, designed dashboards for analyzing the app lifecycle.
+- Implemented a Power Bi cloud reporting system for examining the finance and usage of the chemistry department.
+- Crawled public government websites (30+ pages) using Scrapy to monitor the latest fiscal policy.
+- Performed NLP and clustering on the results of questions asked in the medicine Xiaoming artificial robot.

 ## Extracurricular Activities
 ### Triple C